lordofthejars/nosql-unit/README.md

 In **NoSQLUnit** we can define a replica set architecture and starting it up, so our tests are executed against a replica set servers instead of a single server.
 Due the nature of replica set system, we can only create a replica set of managed servers.

 So let's see how to define an architecture and starting all related servers.
 The main class is *ReplicaSetManagedMongoDb* which manages lifecycle of all servers involved in replica set.
 To build a *ReplicaSetManagedMongoDb* class, *ReplicaSetBuilder* builder class is provided and it will allow us to define the replica set architecture.
-Using it we can set the eligible servers (those that can be primaries or secondaries), the only secondaries servers, the arbiters, the hidden ones, and configure all of them with the attributes like priority, voters, or setting tags.
+Using it we can set the eligible servers (those that can be primary or secondary), the only secondary servers, the arbiters, the hidden ones, and configure all of them with the attributes like priority, voters, or setting tags.

 So let's see an example where we are defining two eligible servers and one arbiter in a replica set called rs-test.